ivankelly/bookkeeper-tutorial/README.md

     }
 ```

 In the constructor for Dice, we need to create the curator client.
 We specify four things when creating the client, the location of the zookeeper service, the session timeout, the connect timeout and the retry policy.

-The session timeout is the zookeeper concept.
-If the zookeeper server doesn’t hear anything from the client for this amount of time, any leases which the client has will be timed out.
+The session timeout is a zookeeper concept.
+If the zookeeper server doesn’t hear anything from the client for this amount of time, any leases which the client holds will be timed out.
 This is important in leader election.
-For leader election, the curator client will take a lease out on ELECTION_PATH.
-The first instance to take the lease will become leader and the rest will become followers, but their claim on the lease will remain in the cue.
-If the first instance then goes away, once the session times out, the lease will be released and the next instance in the queue will become the leader.
-The call to #autoRequeue() will make the client queue itself again if it loses the lease for some other reason, such as if it was still alive, but it a garbage collection cycle caused it to lose its session, and thereby its lease.
+For leader election, the curator client will take a lease on ELECTION_PATH.
+The first instance to take the lease will become leader and the rest will become followers.
+However, their claim on the lease will remain in the cue.
+If the first instance then goes away, due to a crash etc., its session will timeout.
+Once the session times out, the lease will be released and the next instance in the queue will become the leader.
+The call to `autoRequeue()` will make the client queue itself again if it loses the lease for some other reason, such as if it was still alive, but it a garbage collection cycle caused it to lose its session, and thereby its lease.
 I’ve set the lease to be quite low so that when we test out leader election, transitions will be quite quick.
 The optimum length for session timeout depends very much on the use case.
 The other parameters are the connection timeout, i.e. the amount of time it will spend trying to connect to a zookeeper server before giving up, and the retry policy.
 The retry policy specifies how the client should respond to transient errors, such as connection loss.
 Operations that fail with transient errors can be retried, and this argument specifies how often the retries should occur.

-Finally, you’ll have noticed that Dice now extends LeaderSelectorListenerAdapter and implements Closeable.
-Closeable is there to close the resource we have initialized in the constructor, the curator client and the leaderSelector.
-LeaderSelectorListenerAdapter is a callback that the leaderSelector uses to notify the instance that it is now the leader.
-It is passed as the third argument to LeaderSelector().
+Finally, you’ll have noticed that Dice now extends `LeaderSelectorListenerAdapter` and implements `Closeable`. `Closeable` is there to close the resource we have initialized in the constructor, the curator client and the `leaderSelector`. `LeaderSelectorListenerAdapter` is a callback that the `leaderSelector` uses to notify the instance that it is now the leader.
+It is passed as the third argument to the `LeaderSelector` constructor.

 ```java
     @Override